Timkor/nuxt-polyfill/README.md

 ### feature.install
 Type `Function`.
 Installation function.
 First argument is the default export in the required file/package.

+### feature.include
+*Important:* If you care about SEO.
+You might want to set this option to `true`.
+Type `Boolean`.
+Default: `false`
+Specify if the polyfill will be included into the default bundle.
+This will make sure the polyfill is downloaded together with the rest of your application.
+This might reduce page speed since Google uses Chrome 41 to index your website.

 ### feature.mode
 Not supported yet.
 Only client polyfills are supported.